How to work, interact, and relate with me

 - I do my most productive work in the mornings.
 This is why I prefer to use it for focused work and defer meetings to the afternoons.

 - I write to crystallize and integrate my thoughts.
 Writing a concept down allows me to walk around it — to take on different perspectives and be my own critic.

 - Please be direct.
 If I don’t get your hint, I am probably not ignoring it.
 I most likely actually didn’t get it.

 - Please get to the point.
 I don’t particularly enjoy small talk.
 I find it all appearance, no substance.
 I am up for a meaningful conversation anytime, though.
 You can easily strike up a conversation by asking me about organizational structures, enlightenment, the meaning of life, or the Fermi paradox.

-- Be assured, I mean well, even though my preference for direct and to the point communication, often make my messages sound rude to others — especially in written form.
+- Be assured, I mean well, even though my preference for direct and to-the-point communication, often makes my messages sound rude to others — especially in written form.

 - My phone is always on mute.
 This allows me more focus time and being fully present in meetings and workshops.
 Leave a message and I will call you back when I have time to do so.

 What challenges my patience

 - People who are notoriously late and waste my time.
 Especially, if that makes it more difficult for me to honor my own time commitments with others.

 - Investing energy in short-term “fixes” that contradict long-term thinking.

 - People complaining from a victim’s perspective, instead of taking responsibility for their reactions to their context.
 Try rephrasing “I have to…” to “I choose to … because I want …”.